mattmagrin/Cluster_Customer/README.md

 **1. Data Description & Data Filtering: :** Exploring the raw data, formatting it into a usable data frame and removing inconsistencies found in data

-**2. Feature Engineering & EAD :** Trying to generate features based on business knowledge.
+**2. Feature Engineering & EDA :** Trying to generate features based on business knowledge.
 Exploring data to find correlations and verify data distributions.
 Also testing several embedding methodologies

 **3. Data Preparation & Feature Selection:** Applying feature rescaling and encodings.
 Selecting most important features.